eugenioLopezRamos/slika-photography/README.md

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - Add error messages for AJAX requests
 - Slide picker numbers after load

+** IN PROGRESS **
 - I should probably make the touch evt listeners always work and just constrain the menu height modifications on the menuToggle() func to clWidth<481
-- Use css height instead of the animation thingy on contact tab mobile

-** IN PROGRESS **

 - Format the admin pages somewhat decently
 - Add the correct partial to display error messages to admin pages
 - Add checks for error messages display on tests
-- Fix post-sidebar-link CSS (Needs to overflow and keep size instead of becoming smaller w/ every post)
 - Make AJAX request for active-post not fail
+- Use css height instead of the animation thingy on contact tab mobile
 - Make scrollbar fadeout + disappear, then reappear when moved or its area clicked
-- Make scrollbar event listeners go to content-Tabs[0] instead of doc so they're taken out by the garbage collector when loading a different tab
-- Make the main menu stopPropagation

 -scrollbar click to take to that point

 **DONE**